We Are I.E.

-"We Are I.E." is a song by British breakbeat hardcore producer Lennie De Ice (real name Lenworth Green).
-It was first recorded in 1989, but not released until 1991 when it appeared on a four-track EP from Reel 2 Reel Productions, one of a number of labels (and associated artists) that originated from the record shop De Underground based in Forest Gate, East London.
+"We Are I.E." is a song by British breakbeat hardcore producer Lennie De Ice.
+It was first recorded in 1989, but not released until 1991 when it appeared on a four-track EP from Reel 2 Reel Productions, one of a number of labels (and associated artists) that originated from the De Underground record shop based in Forest Gate, East London.
 It is often credited as one of, if not the first, tracks to lay down the foundations for jungle music.

 The track contains several samples, the most prominent being the Amen break and the vocal "We are i.e." from the Algerian song "N'Sel Fik" by Chaba Fadela and Cheb Sahraoui, as well as the "let me hear you scream" vocal from "The Bugger Groove" by the Buggers, a backspin sound from Simon Harris's "Beats, Breaks & Scratches", the riff from 808 State's "Fire Cracker", and finally a Western-style gunshot sound.

 The track has had a number of remixes and revivals, with subsequent jungle remixes released in 1993 and 1994, and the track being increasingly played at 45 RPM (the original EP was mastered at 33 RPM) in later drum and bass and UK garage DJ sets.
 It inspired producers R.I.P.
-Productions to release a speed garage version in 1997.
-In 1999, Distinctive Records released new house and hard house remixes which made the UK Singles Chart in April of that year at No. 61.
+Productions to release a speed garage version in 1997 titled "The Chant (We R)".
+In 1999, Distinctive Records released new house and hard house remixes which reached No. 61 on the UK Singles Chart, No. 4 on the UK Dance Singles Chart and No. 12 on the UK Independent Singles Chart in April of that year.
+It was re-released again in 2022 by the British house music label Hooj Choons featuring new remixes including by Horsepower Productions).